Last Updated on February 17, 2023

 Step 3: Give your bot an identity

 You can give your bot a name and a profile picture.
-The name and the profile picture will be visible to your users while they interact with your bot.
+The name and the profile picture will be visible to your users while interacting with your bot.
 Give your bot a name.
 This name will be visible to your users who interact with your bot.
 Click Save and Proceed.

 Step 4: Enable/Disable human handoff